bobbyhiddn/Magi_CLI/README.md

 #### Spell Improvements

 - Spellcraft: Allow the use of arcane variables in '.spell' scrolls for more dynamic spell weaving.
-Add the ability to include non-spell commands in spellcraft for more powerful spells.
+I want spellcraft to be a versatile tool that can be used to accomplish more than just basic tasks without having to go too far into specifics on the users side.
+I'd like to eventually design a 'recording' system that can remember your next few commands.

 - Runecraft: Implement a way to save runes to a tome directory and allow them to be executed from the CLI.
 Allow runes to be saved as .spell files.
 Something like that.

+- Astral_Realm: We need to figure out if flask is all we need backend wise.

 #### General Improvements

-I would like to have more flavorful errors and responses to commands when using the CLI.
+- I would like to have more flavorful errors and responses to commands when using the CLI.
+- I need to find a better way to include aliases
+- I need to figure out if click is the best library to move forward with.

 ### Future Plans